port-labs/port-docs/docs/exporters/github-exporter/exporting-repositories.md

           title: ".name"
           blueprint: '"microservice"'
           properties:
-            swagger: file://open-api.json # fetching the open-api file that is within the root folder of the repository and injecting it as a swagger property
             readme: file://README.md # fetching the README.md file that is within the root folder of the repository and injecting it as a markdown property
             url: ".html_url" # fetching from GitHub metadata the repository url and injecting it as a url proeprty
 ```